dart-lang/pub-dev/README.md

 reading the old values in a wrong way.

 To minimize the risk of such issues, a two-phase release is required:
-- First, deploy the new version of the `analyzer` service, and wait until its done with its first round.
+- First, deploy the new version of the `analyzer` service, and wait until it is done with its first round.
   Wait roughly 1-2 days at the moment, the `/debug` url should give a good estimate, for how long.
 - Then deploy the `search` service and the `app` frontend.